Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Haley as she walks towards Leah's house.
 * Go to town.
 * Check the two garbage cans next to Jodi's house + Haley's house.
+  * It is optimal to pause immediately after checking a garbage can.
+This avoids wasting time on backtracking in the case where the can drops an item and it flies in the opposite direction.
+(This is similar to the strategy where it is optimal to pause when a tree is falling down.)
 * Meet Emily inside of her house.
 * Meet Penny to the left of the graveyard.
 * Meet Marnie outside of Pierre's General Store.